AndrewJBateman/angular-material-portfolio/README.md

 # Portfolio Angular Material

-Angular 8 app using Angular Material to create a portfolio website.
+Angular 8 app using Angular Material to create a fully-responsive portfolio website.

 *** Note: to open web links in a new window use: _ctrl+click on link_**